Celebrating Manitoba Artists – with Fairmont Winnipeg

 Cindy Dyson

-Cindy Dyson is an award-winning Canadian artist born in Winnipeg, Manitoba.
-With a degree in Fine Arts from the University of Manitoba, Cindy's richly textured acrylic works chronicle the beauty and fleeting moments of the everyday urban experience.
-Through the use of brushes, palette knives, found objects and her own fingers, Cindy's acrylic works evoke mood, movement, and a restless energy.
-She has further expanded her exploration of texture into the fabric and textile mediums.
-Heavily textured paint evolves into soft fabric, rich with stitching.
-Whether it's the tactile nature of her bold swathes of paint or the more personal, intimate quality of her fabric quilts, the work beckons the viewer in to touch.
+Cindy Dyson's richly textured acrylic works chronicle the beauty and fleeting moments of the everyday urban experience.
+Through the use of brushes, palette knives, found objects and her own fingers, Cindy's acrylic works evoke mood, movement and a restless energy.
+The tactile nature of her bold swathes of paint beckon the viewer to touch.

 Dawn Schmidt